For Prospective Students

 The teaching and research program in the Department is planned for individuals with a bachelor’s degree in chemistry, biochemistry or biology, preferably with experience in physical chemistry, physics and mathematics.

 All candidates should have had some research experience, although this requirement is waived for applicants from smaller colleges.

 Applicants typically seek preparation for a career in research and teaching.
 Applicants are requested to indicate their research experience and career goals and to name the person(s) with whom their research experience has been gained.

 Applications for the master’s degree should be submitted by June 1.
-Completed applications for the PhD program, including GRE scores, are accepted up to January 15.
+The application deadline for the PhD program is December 1st.
 Candidates for admission to the PhD program will be identified and invited to the Department for an interview at the Department’s expense.

 For more information about our offerings, please review our degree programs or contact the Department of Biochemistry and Molecular Biology.